If you’re just starting to dive into SEO, you might be surprised that there are both on-page and off-page types.

 - Alt text: This is the word or phrase that describes an image file in order for it to be indexed for search engines.
 It also helps users (who can’t see the image) know what it is about in general.

-In other words, anything you can do on your website to help its search engine rankings is considered on-page SEO.
+In other words, on-page SEO is anything you can do on your website to help its search engine rankings.

 Perhaps not as well thought of, off-page SEO refers to the search engine ranking factors that happen off of your website.
 This includes: